SolCrys Logo

 Why we publish this methodology

-Most AEO platforms keep their prompt-selection methodology opaque.
-We publish ours because trust is the product - if you don't trust how prompts were chosen, every chart we show you is meaningless.
-Methodology should be falsifiable: a customer should be able to look at any prompt in their GPS and see why it was selected.
-And buyers deserve to evaluate before they sign, not after.
+Most platforms in our category keep prompt-selection methodology opaque.
+We publish ours because trust is our product - if you don't trust how we chose your prompts, every chart we show you is meaningless.
+We want this methodology to be falsifiable: open any prompt in your GPS and we'll show you which of the four sources surfaced it.
+We want you to evaluate us before you sign, not after.

 FAQ